torch2424/as-bind/README.md

 - The as-bind example is a Markdown Parser, in which as-bind takes in a string, passes it to a rough markdown parser / compiler written in AssemblyScript, and returns a string. [(Live Demo)](https://torch2424.github.io/as-bind/), [(Source Code)](https://github.com/torch2424/as-bind/tree/master/examples/markdown-parser)

+- [use-as-bind](https://github.com/tylervipond/use-as-bind) is a React hook for using as-bind with an as-bind enabled WASM source.
+It's goal is to provide a simple API for React users to add WASM to their apps. [(Live Demo)](https://tylervipond.github.io/use-as-bind/)

 _If you're project is using as-bind, and you would like to be featured here.
 Please open a README with links to your project, and if appropriate, explaining how as-bind is being used._ 😊

 ## FAQ and Common Issues